Jim Belk University of Glasgow

 Teaching

-This is my second year at the University of Glasgow, and I am currently teaching 4H: Algebraic and Geometric Topology (Maths 4112).
+This is my second year at the University of Glasgow, and I am currently teaching 4H: Algebraic and Geometric Topology (Maths 4112) and 2F: Groups, Transformations, and Symmetries.

 Before coming to the University of Glasgow, I had taught courses at Binghamton University, Cornell University, Texas A&M University, Bard College, and the University of St Andrews.
 This page describes some of my teaching experience and has links to the teaching materials for some of the courses I have taught.